connervieira/Predator/CONFIGURATION.md

 Configuration values in this section are settings specific to real-time mode.

+- `realtime_output_level`
+    - This setting determines how much information Predator prints to the console while operating in real-time mode.
+    - This setting has 3 different options.
+        - Level "1": Only alerts are displayed.
+        - Level "2": Only detections and other important events are displayed.
+        - Level "3": All messages are displayed.
 - `clear_between_rounds`
     - This setting determines whether or not Predator will clear the output screen between analysis rounds during real-time mode.
 - `delay_between_rounds`